Director's Strategy and Credit Union Performance Conference

 The San Antonio International Airport (SAT) is approximately 20 minutes from Omni La Mansión del Rio Hotel.
 Transportation Details:

 **All rates listed are subject to change and are estimates.
-Please check rates with the ground transportation taxi and shuttle booth prior to departure.

 Weather